brian-e-shilo/Blood-Cancer-Detection-using-AI/README.md

 ## Dataset

 The dataset used for training consists of 17,092 images of normal blood cells.
 These images were collected from individuals without any hematologic or oncologic diseases, ensuring a diverse and representative dataset for training the model.
+The dataset can be downloaded from here - https://bit.ly/4dnHxX0

 ## Model Architecture